A Renaissance of African Tribal ArtHills Collectibles

 The horn’s density resonates well beyond its physical form but the aesthetics of the engraved vignettes is remarkably crafted to evoke emotions while imbued with the military engagement of the British soldiers and ferocious Zulu warriors

-Even though all the vignettes portray a visual narrative of the same time and events, they have a unique and detailed making too.
+The vignettes portray a visual narrative of the Anglo-Zulu Wars of 1879 an have a remarkable unique and detailed making too.
 This includes the smooth scraping of the horns surface for an even background.
 Additionally, the fine lines of the engravings ensure that a very sharp blade or a fine point was the tool used here.

 Some other detailing on these engraved horns includes: